Online 21 April 2023

 We hope you will join us.
 See the registration and program pages for more details.

 Sarah J. Donovan

-Dr. Sarah J. Donovan is a former junior high ELA teacher of 15 years and teacher educator at Oklahoma State University.
-She is the author of the YA novel Alone Together , editor of Rhyme and Rhythm: Poems for Student Athletes, & founder of Ethical ELA, an open access site for educators..
+Dr. Sarah J. Donovan is a former Chicago junior high ELA teacher & assistant professor at Oklahoma State University.
+She is the author of the Alone Together , editor of Rhyme and Rhythm: Poems for Student Athletes, & founder of Ethical ELA, an open access site for educators..
 Her publications focus on anti-bias reading practices of YAL and writing in teacher professional development using relational poetry pedagogy.

 Dr. Gretchen Rumohr is a professor of English, department chair, and writing program administrator at Aquinas College, MI.
 She is the chief curator for YA Wednesday and editor of Contending with Gun Violence in the English Language Classroom.
 Dr. Rumohr lives in Zeeland, MI with her four daughters and a tiny baby Yorkshire Terrier.